Festival History and Highlights

 The Parade of Lights is a two and a half hour extravaganza that features over 135 parade units sparkling with thousands of lights including, fire trucks, floats, parade balloons, cartoon characters, bands and marching groups that join farm implements in lighted displays that entertain an estimated 48,000 yearly parade visitors and telecast on cable television and world wide web by MPACT.

-Regional and international entertainment has included the Boychoir of Ann Arbor, Mosaic Youth Singers of the Mosaic Youth Theatre of Detroit, Saline Fiddlers, Michigan Opera Theatre Children's Chorus, Michigan State University Accafellas, University of Michigan G-Men, and Wayco from South America and several local dance and music groups.
+Regional and international entertainment has included the Boychoir of Ann Arbor, Mosaic Youth Singers of the Mosaic Youth Theatre of Detroit, Saline Fiddlers, Michigan Opera Theatre Children's Chorus, Michigan State University Accafellas, University of Michigan G-Men, Adrian College Choir, and Wayco from South America and several local dance and music groups.

 Other popular events include the Holiday Hounds on Parade, the Light Up the Night Fun Run, Children's Story Time with Mrs. Claus, the Ida Christmas Mall and craft and vendor show.